Baseband-processor/Air-Legacy/README.md

 Occasionally I'll drop some random hardware extension for Air::Lorcon2, the frequency is proportional to the request of the paid service.

+**CURRENT VERSION**

+After a long development stage, the actual version of Air::Lorcon2 is 17.7, for more about the enhancement of various functions see the _Change_ file inside the Perl directory.

 **COPYRIGHT AND LICENCE**

 Copyright (C) 2020 by *Edoardo Mantovani*, aka BASEBAND